Slider2732/ESP-909/README.md

 Pattern Copy, from pattern 1 to pattern 2 <br>
 Pattern Chain, add pattern 2 to the end of pattern 1 <br>
 Beat delete, by pressing the same drum button at the same pattern location <br>
-Swing - crudimentarily implemented with a pot for now.
+Swing - crudimentarily implemented.
 Intention is to follow Roger Linn's % method <br>
 Play through - play drum sounds over the top of a pattern, without recording them <br>
 Reset button (GND and RST) Surprisingly handy during a session <br>
 MIDI Out - Tempo/Start/Stop/Note play.
 Tested using Roland JU-06A and Roland TB-03 <br>